xyaoab/Open3D-RealityModeling/src/Cuda/README.md

 # Open3D: The CUDA Branch

+**I'm working at Intel as an intern now.
+Hopefully this branch will be official soon.
+Please be patient :)**

 This cuda branch is at **EARLY STAGE** under development.
 A fully functional reconstruction system (`examples/Cuda/ReconstructionSystem`) is able to reproduce reconstruction results from the CPU  version, while the running